Student Consumer Information

 Copyright Infringement and Peer-to-Peer File Sharing Policies and Sanctions

-Copyright Infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under Section 106 of the Copyright Act (Title 17 of the United States Code).
+Copyright infringement is the act of exercising, without permission or legal authority, one or more of the exclusive rights granted to the copyright owner under Section 106 of the Copyright Act (Title 17 of the United States Code).
 These rights include the rights to reproduce or distribute a copyrighted work.
 In the file-sharing context, downloading or uploading substantial parts of a copyrighted work without authority constitutes an infringement.

 Penalties for copyright infringement include civil and criminal penalties.
 In general, anyone found liable for civil copyright infringement may be ordered to pay actual damages or "statutory" damages affixed at not less than $750 and more than $30,000 per work infringed.
 For "willful" infringement, a court may award up to $150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys' fees.
 For details, see Title 17, United States Code, Sections 504 and 505.
 Willful copyright infringement can also result in criminal penalties, including imprisonment up to five years and fines of up to $250,000 per offense.
-For more information, please see the website of the U.S. Copyright Office at: www.copyright.gov.
+For more information, please visit the U.S. Copyright Office website at: www.copyright.gov.